Hungary: the mandate to e-invoice in the energy sector set to go live soon

 According to Hungary's VAT regulations, non-private entities include partnerships, trusts, corporate entities, and NGOs.

-Who is affected by the RTIR mandate?
+Who is affected by the Hungarian real-time reporting obligations?

 • are made out / issued by a domestic taxable person